77 Tips for Better Content

 5. Be on top of marketing trends

 And on the same note, keeping up to date with the latest marketing trends will help you promote your content better.
-More eyeballs on your content should mean more sales, after all.
+There are great marketing tools that help you leverage machine learning or great hacks to accelerate your process.

 6. Research your topic